- Clearer Thinking Team

 Are cognitive biases learned?
 Or are we born with cognitive biases?

-Both.
-Our brains have evolved to be prone to all sorts of cognitive biases because those biases have been highly effective in decision-making processes.
-But the details of many specific cognitive biases are learned as we move through the world.
-For example, humans have evolved a tendency to engage in motivated reasoning, but which conclusions motivate your reasoning is something you aren’t born with and must be learned.
+But the details of some specific cognitive biases are learned as we move through the world.
+For example, humans have evolved a tendency to engage in motivated reasoning, but which conclusions motivate your reasoning is something you aren’t born with and are impacted by your experiences and learning.

 Keep learning by trying our mini-course on Mental Traps